 Foreign Currencies

 Some places also accept payments in USD or EUR cash, but be wary of the exchange rates.
-1 EUR is considered the same as 1 USD, although on the international market 1 EUR is usually more than 1 USD.
+1 EUR is considered the same as 1 USD, although, on the international market, 1 EUR is usually more than 1 USD.
 If you’re from Europe, consider buying some USD before coming to Cuba.
-However, Cuba has a history for blocking cash deposits in USD, and having EUR as a backup is advisable.
+However, Cuba has a history of blocking cash deposits in USD and having EUR as a backup is advisable.

 Exchanging Money

 Official exchange offices are the recommended way to exchange money in order to avoid any scams or counterfeit currency.
-The official exchange rate in 120 CUP for 1 USD or 1 EUR.
+The official exchange rate is 120 CUP for 1 USD or 1 EUR.

 The exchange rate on the black market differs from one region to another:

-- In ViƱales the rate is around 160 CUP for 1 USD / EUR
+- In Viñales, the rate is around 160 CUP for 1 USD / EUR

 Exchanging money on the black market is illegal, but frequent.
 You will see people on the streets with paperboards telling you the exchange rate they are willing to give you.
 Restaurants usually accept foreign currency but they will give you the change in CUP at whatever exchange rate they want.
 Restaurants will NEVER give you change in the same currency you are paying in.

 Should you exchange money on the black market?
 That is totally up to you.
-If you are willing to take in some risk, then the difference can be quite significant.
-However, we would suggest arranging any exchange with your host or a guide to minimise the risk of any types of scams.
+If you are willing to take some risk, then the difference can be quite significant.
+However, we would suggest arranging any exchanges with your host or a guide to minimize the risk of any type of scam.
 To minimize risks, it is always a good idea to not change large amounts of money at once.

 Caution!

 - If you want to pay in USD at a restaurant or shop, always ask for the exchange rate in advance.
-If you don’t ask they might give you an exchange rate lower that the official one.
-For example: we wanted to purchase a soap with USD and the exchange rate they gave us was 70 CUP for 1 USD.
+If you don’t ask they might give you an exchange rate lower than the official one.
+For example: we wanted to purchase a soap in USD and the exchange rate they gave us was 70 CUP for 1 USD.

 Prices and Payments